MicrosoftDocs/security/zero-trust/user-access-productivity-increase-security-access.md

 - [Apps](#apps)

-  Enable Azure AD for all SaaS apps, for VPN authentication, and publish legacy on-premises and IaaS-based Web servive with Azure AD Application Proxy.
+  Enable Azure Active Directory (Azure AD) for all SaaS apps and VPN authentication and publish legacy on-premises and IaaS-based Web services with Azure AD Application Proxy.

 - [Data](#data)

-  Discover and protect sensitive data with Microsoft Info Protection, compliance features, and Microsoft Cloud App Security.
+  Discover and protect sensitive data with Microsoft Information Protection, Microsoft 365 compliance features, and Microsoft Cloud App Security.

 After completing this step, you will have built out this part of the Zero Trust architecture.